How To Replace Boat Upholstery: 3 Options Compared

 Overall Cost: Very High

-Last but not least, is to seek out the assistance of a professional upholsterer in order to completely redo your boat.
+The best way to replace boat upholstery with high quality results, is to seek out the assistance of a professional upholsterer in order to completely redo your boat.
 As a boat owner, a custom reupholstering job is the easiest way to go, but it is also the highest costing option.
 The time it takes to complete the reupholstery job will depend on how complicated the designs and patterns are, how many cushions need to be reupholstered, and the upholsterer’s schedule.

 There is no shame in letting somebody else complete the reupholstery project for you.
 Let’s face it, not everyone has weeks or even months to spend on redoing all of the upholstery on their boats.
 Not everybody has the necessary skills to do it either.
 When looking for an upholstery service, ask around and try to find companies that have experience with working on boats.
 Boat upholstery is very different from car upholstery.
 It may even be a good idea to shadow the specialist while they are working on your boat so that you can learn how to do it yourself next time.

-For an idea of how high the cost is, head over to Caribou Upholstery CA where they discuss this in detail.
+For an idea of the cost to replace boat upholstery professionally, head over to Caribou Upholstery CA where they discuss this in detail.
 In their post, they mention one person as being quoted USD $1,500 for one boat seat.

-We hope this article has helped give you some direction on how you can replace the upholstery on your boat, yacht or other marine vehicle.
+We hope this article has helped give you some direction on how you can replace boat upholstery on your house boat, yacht or other marine vehicle.
 The decision in most cases is going to come down to time vs money.
 If you have the money to spare and have no interest in learning how to upholster, then the easy option is to simply hire a local upholsterer to do the job for you.

 However, many of us simply don’t have that much cash to spend on a custom upholstery job.
 Premade kits offer a good middle ground, but it really depends on whether kits exist that will fit your particular boat, and for that you will simply need to shop around to see what is available.